Code4Good-UWMadison/webdevpractice/README.md

 ### This is the homework
+* Part 1: Write a HTML + CSS web page, you can recreate my example or you can make something else interesting if you want
+* Part 2: Add Javascript to the webpage to make it more fun, js can be used to dynamically change CSS and HTML code.
+There is a quick and simple example: https://jialuogao.github.io/

 1. Yuke add everyone to the repository webdevpractice on git Send me an slack/email if you want to add later or you did not come to meeting